junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — On passage Passed by recorded vote: 267 - 161 (Roll no. 470).
 - 2014-07-31 — Passed/agreed to in House: On passage Passed by recorded vote: 267 - 161 (Roll no. 470).
 - 2014-07-31 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7150)
+- 2014-08-01 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.